 Digital shopping is here to stay.
 You cannot change the shopping behavior of students, faculty, or staff members.
 Therefore, universities and colleges must upgrade their mailrooms to have streamlined and less intensive workflows.

 In 2022, 110M packages will be shipped and delivered daily in the U.S. compared to the 56M packages transported a year ago.
 Educational institutions process a significant portion of these packages (in millions).
-Disproportionately high package volumes affect both the mailroom staff and expectant students and faculty members.
+Disproportionately high package volumes affect the mailroom staff, expectant students, and faculty members.

 Recent data from PackageX systems indicate that Universities & Colleges receive an average of two packages per month per student or a faculty member, excluding paper mail.
 This translates into thousands of packages that university mailrooms must process every month for thousands of students and staff members.
 In 2021, approximately 506,654 packages were scanned in higher education shipping facilities using the PackageX platform.
 These numbers are starting to snowball as the world returns to normal.

 Let’s take the example of Delaware University, a non-profit university located in Doylestown, Pennsylvania.
-Its package deliveries have recently increased by 20% per academic year, and its manual barcode scanning systems were too slow to efficiently handle the package volume.
+Its package deliveries have recently increased by 20% per academic year, and its manual barcode scanning systems were too slow to handle the university package volume efficiently.

 Likewise, Georgetown University Mail Services Department also reported delays in package processing as the number of packages they received increased at an unprecedented rate.
-They had to sort through almost 3,000 packages per day since the semester began.
+Since the semester began, they had to sort through almost 3,000 packages per day.